 What are you plans with Braid Barbers moving forward?

 There is something very rewarding that happens when we bounce off each other.
 Our collaborations inspire us and challenge us to take our work further.
 I see us developing our style together and creating more advanced material that we can push forward into the editorial world.
 We both have a taste for portraits that have a cinematic appeal to them.
 I see our shoots gathering more and more momentum as we have a lot of ideas and are constantly discussing them.
 We are currently photographing once a month and each time we meet, we hope to learn from our work and constantly refine and define what we do and ultimately get it out there!

-Check out our collaboration with Kim Hardy for February 2016 and be sure to check out his website if you are looking for some cost effective headshots.
-His costs are very reasonable for the excellent standard of photography.
+Check out our collaboration with Kim Hardy and be sure to check out his website if you are looking for some cost effective headshots.
+His prices are very reasonable for the excellent standard of photography.